This is International Education Week and I almost missed the chance to remind folks of Kansas Paraguay Partners role in international education.

 The 2015 Open Doors Report on International Educational Exchange, released today, finds the number of international students at U.S. colleges and universities had the highest rate of growth in 35 years, increasing by ten percent to a record high of 974,926 students in the 2014/15 academic year.
 This strong growth confirms that the United States remains the destination of choice in higher education.
 The United States hosts more of the world’s 4.5 million globally mobile college and university students than any other country in the world, almost double the number hosted by the United Kingdom, the second leading host country.

 The report also found the number of U.S. students studying abroad increased by five percent in 2013/14, the highest rate of growth since before the 2008 economic downturn.
 While study abroad by American students has more than tripled in the last two decades, reaching a new high of 304,467, still only about 10 percent of U.S. students study abroad before graduating from college.
 The Open Doors® report is published annually by the Institute of International Education in partnership with the U.S. Department of State’s Bureau of Educational and Cultural Affairs.

 The report also points out that a large part of the increase in international education is from India and China.
 Latin America represents a small part of international education.
 Partners of the Americas is seeking to change that through their 100,000 Strong initiative.
 Check out this great program at http://www.100kstrongamericas.org/.
 And here is a video about the program https://www.youtube.com/watch?v=Ir8WMCjwR1o.

-Filed under: Emergency Preparedness, News from Paraguay, Partners of the Americas | Tagged: bomberos, Comité Paraguay Kansas, kansas paraguay partners, paraguay, Partners of the Americas | Leave a comment »
+Filed under: Partners of the Americas, University Linkage, History, Scholarship, Study Abroad, Education | Tagged: Partners of the Americas, Comité Paraguay Kansas, kansas paraguay partners, Study Abroad | Leave a comment »